TZU: 1999–2004: Formation, Um... Just a Liddlbidova Mic Check and Position Correction

-TZU's debut album, Position Correction, appeared on 19 February 2004 and was co-produced by Seed and Yeroc, which peaked just outside the ARIA Charts top 100 in March.
-Greg Lawrence of WHAMMO described how the quartet, "[are] a bunch of true technicians who successfully transmit their love for beats and lyrics.
+TZU released their debut album, Position Correction, on 19 February 2004.
+The album was co-produced by Seed and Yeroc and peaked just outside the ARIA Charts Top 100 in March.
+Greg Lawrence of WHAMMO described how the quartet are "a bunch of true technicians who successfully transmit their love for beats and lyrics.
 The double-pronged vocal attack is more exact than the scalpel of a master surgeon, the subterranean bass growls and snappy beats are premium."
-Mitchell felt, "[it] covers a wide range of moods, styles and tempos, and represents another new direction in Australian hip-hop coming from an idiosyncratic Melbourne push which is making an important impact on local indigenisations of the genre."
+Tony Mitchell felt "[it] covers a wide range of moods, styles and tempos, and represents another new direction in Australian hip-hop coming from an idiosyncratic Melbourne push which is making an important impact on local indigenisations of the genre."